 A question we’ve heard from many customers is, “How have Young Mountain Tea’s partners fared amid this global pandemic?”
 It’s a complicated answer.
 In short, some have been able to move forward with the spring harvest’s first flush.
 Some have not.
 As we receive more info from our friends across the globe, we’ll be posting updates below.

 Southern India Tea Harvest Resumes

-We recently connected with Indi and Muskan, the father-daughter team that runs Tea Studio, crafting unique teas like Indi’s Gold and Green Mist.
+We recently connected with Indi and Muskan, the father-daughter team that runs Tea Studio, crafting unique teas like Nilgiri Gold and Nilgiri Forest.
 “To say it’s been tough times is an understatement,” said Indi, Tea Studio’s owner.
 “Tea estates are having to cope with issues that one would never have imagined they would face.”

 Nestled in the beautiful Nilgiri foothills of rural southern India (in a town called Coonoor), Indi and Muskan oversee their state-of-the-art tea processing and educational facility, a clean-lined glass structure with soaring ceilings and red trim that’s surrounded by sunlit terraced tea fields.
 During “normal” times, they incorporate traditional Chinese methods into their tea production.

 While the lockdown in Coonoor began on March 24, larger processing facilities in the area opened again on April 15, giving nearby farmers time to figure out how to harvest tea while respecting the new social distancing requirements.
 Tea Studio focuses on only micro-batch productions of high-quality tea destined for premium tea shops around the world.
 With many of those tea shops closed, operations for the boutique factory have slowed.